Portfolio

 Real projects, in production.

-Real automation cases: robotic cells, stator needle winding, MES/SCADA lines for automotive, e-mobility, food & beverage.
-Turin and Northern Italy.
+Real cases: production-line revamps, stator winding lines, MES/SCADA, and robotics for automotive, e-mobility, food & beverage.
+Turin, across Italy.

 Case · 01